ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: The ArguGPT corpus

 \subsection{Preprocessing}

-We preprocess all human and machine texts in the same manner, so that the GPT/human-authored texts would not be recognized based on superficial features such as: human essays don't have a space after a punctuation, human essays have inconsistent paragraph breaks, etc.
+We preprocess all human and machine texts in the same manner, so that the GPT/human-authored texts would not be recognized based on superficial features such as spaces after punctuation and inconsistent paragraph breaks.